revilowaldow/BITC/Sessions/2025/10 05 - Session 52.md

 Tudor buried, drank some vermillion red

-Kauliann created a tombstone for tudor wit
+Kauliann created a tombstone for Tudor with a statue of a bird

 <hr>

+Aru heads north